lukesUbuntu/itemsetinstaller/README.md

-basic bash script to install itemsets from http://www.leagueoflegendsmath.com/itemsetcreator.html for OSX/Mac League of Legends
+basic bash script to install itemsets from http://www.leagueoflegendsmath.com/itemsetcreator.html for OSX/Mac League of Legends.
+This script will install the latest item sets into your league of legends for you, have also included manually install instructions if you don’t want to use the script.

+***(make sure League of Legends is not open)***

 Open up **terminal** and copy & paste the following, and click Y to install.
 ```